 Figure 6.
-General Vuono.
+GEN Carl E. Vuono.

-GEN Carl E. Vuono succeeded GEN Richardson in June 1986.
+GEN Carl E. Vuono became the fifth CG TRADOC in June 1986.
 He announced that his mission focus would have two aspects.
 Taking a somewhat more restricted view of the concept of preparing the Army for war than had GEN Richardson, GEN Vuono stressed that TRADOC had to not only prepare the Army for war in the present, but it must look farther ahead in time as the architect of the future.
 He stressed that TRADOC must consider the whole spectrum of war, and while addressing current challenges, not neglect the design of the force 10 to 15 years out.
 He reoriented the 10 TRADOC goals into 6 major imperatives: doctrine, organization, training, leader development, materiel, and soldiers (DOTLMS).
 TRADOC's responsibility was to ensure understanding of what the Army must be to win on the future battlefield.
 That understanding would provide vision and direction for the Army.

-GEN Vuono instituted guidelines for doctrinal development and derived the concept of the advanced collective training facilities, which led to the opening of the Joint Readiness Training Center at Fort Chaffee, Arkansas, and the Combat Maneuver Training Center at Hohenfels, Germany, and the initiation of the Battle Command Training Program (BCTP) at Fort Leavenworth, KS.
+GEN Vuono instituted guidelines for doctrinal development and de - rived the concept of the advanced collective training facilities, which led to the opening of the Joint Readiness Training Center at Fort Chaffee, Arkansas, and the Combat Maneuver Training Center at Hohenfels, (West) Germany, and the initiation of the Battle Command Training Program (BCTP) at Fort Leavenworth, KS.
 Efforts in force modernization concentrated on improved application of the Concept Based Requirements System and a new emphasis on a system of systems approach to equipment modernization.
 Leader development was concentrated in the development of small group instruction and the invigoration of the NCOES.
 His program of leading and caring stressed excellence both in individuals and in the installations of which they were a vital part.
 The TRADOC Long-Range Plan, published in May 1987, was perhaps GEN Vuono's most ambitious effort.
-Designed to support TRADOC's mission as the architect of the future, the plan constructed a vision of the command 10 years out based on

-Army long-term planning, the program objective memorandum (POM), and TRADOC goals.
+Designed to support TRADOC's mission as the architect of the future, the plan constructed a vision of the command 10 years out based on Army long-term planning, the Program Objective Memorandum (POM), and TRADOC goals.

-After his tour of duty at TRADOC, GEN Vuono went on to become the CSA, from 1987-1991, which definitively shattered the idea that TRADOC is virtually a career terminal assignment.
+After his tour of duty at TRADOC, GEN Vuono went on to become the CSA from 1987-1991, which disproved the notion that TRADOC was a terminal career assignment.